mxmlkzdh/telegram/README.md

-# Telemetry - A simple Telegram bot library for Go
+# Telegram - A simple Telegram bot library for Go